 What Is the Wrong Assumption Behind Serial Entrepreneurship?

-So, why being a serial entrepreneur is not a good predictor for success?
-Well, for a few reasons.
+So, why being a serial entrepreneur is not a good business development strategy?
+Well, it is for a few reasons.

-The first reason is that, the approach assumes that you don’t need to create any added value for your business; you just need to spot the opportunity, initiate the project, and motivate people around you.
-And then, all the rest will be done by itself, or rather, by the hands of your team mates.
-I noticed that serial entrepreneurs often associate their value with whom they know.
+The first reason is that the approach assumes that you don’t need to create any added value for your business; you just need to spot the opportunity, initiate the project, and motivate the people around you.
+And then, all the rest will be done by itself, or rather, by the hands of your teammates.
+I noticed that serial entrepreneurs often associate their value with those they know.

 What Is the Origin of This Phenomenon?